openziti/sdk-golang/example/simple-server/README.md

 * a service called `simpleService`
 * an identity to host (bind) the service
 * an identity to connect to (dial) the service
+* the service configs to connect the service to the overlay
 * the service policies required to authorize the identities for bind and dial

 Steps: